Cost of LivingUpdated May 2026

 Share:XFLRWE

 Considering a move to El Paso?
-Cost data for cost of living is genuinely affordable here — about 16% below what most Americans pay.
+Cost data for cost of living is more affordable than average, coming in about 14% below the national figure.
 That's worth knowing whether you're relocating from a coastal metro or a smaller market.
 This TX large city — known locally as Sun City — offers sweet tea, Friday night football, and a pragmatic approach to spending that favors value over flash.
 The specifics below will help you budget accurately.

 Typical Cost Range in El Paso